 Become a member of the E-QIP CoP by clicking here.

 Check out the recordings of our latest webinars below.
 Subscribe to our newsletter to be notified of upcoming webinars.

-Debbie Bang, Director of Quality Improvement, Addictions and Mental Health Ontario
+Debbie Bang, Co-Lead Excellence through Quality Improvement Project and Addictions and Mental Health Ontario

 Debbie has worked in the addiction and mental health sector for over 30 years.
 She was a public health nurse and a mental health nurse working with youth in high schools.
 She developed a first of a kind consumer information centre in a Canadian Hospital and has been involved in qualitative and quantative research about health decision-making, cancer clusters, the impact of yoga with people with substance use issues and hearing from Canadians about the connection between mental health and an HIV diagnosis.
 Data and demonstrating value and outcomes has been a career long interest.
 During the last 18 years, Debbie has managed Womankind Addiction Service and Men’s Addiction Service Hamilton (MASH) at St. Joseph’s Healthcare Hamilton, project leading the amalgamation creating Womankind, the transfer and expansion of MASH from one hospital to another, managing the Eating Disorder program and was the management chair of the health and safety committee.
 Her credentials include a degree in nursing, graduate degree in Health Promotion, a number of leadership and management diplomas and a green belt in LEAN.
 Debbie holds faculty appointments at McMaster University in the School of Nursing and Department of Psychiatry and Behavioural Neurosciences, teaches motivational interviewing and trauma-informed care.
 Her interest in quality improvement is long standing and Debbie learned early the value of data to provide perspective on how services are being delivered and what tweaks/ changes are needed to improve the quality of the services provide to the people we serve.